 Rdmr=Hr,BHr-1,sigfullr-12lenHr,BHr-1, sigfullr-1,

 where r is the current round number, and BHr-1 is the hash of the latest confirmed block, and sigfullr-1 is the full signature that revealed at the end of the previous round.
 Although the hash value BHr-1 and the round number r are pre-known parameters, the full signature sigfullr-1 can only be revealed at the end of round r-1.
 Thus, it is impossible for nodes to predict the random value in advance.
 The full signature can be verified through the signature verification algorithm of threshold BLS signature scheme.
 Since all nodes have same inputs, the random value of nodes should be consistent and verifiable.
-Besides, even a node first recovers full signature before others, the full signature cannot be tampered due to the security of threshold BLS signature scheme.
-Both unpredictable and verifiable(名词) of random value ensure the security of block proposer election.
+Besides, even a node first recovers full signature before others, the full signature cannot be tampered due to the security of threshold BLS signature scheme. (要在前面提一下安全性，查一下所有用the的地方) Both unpredictable and verifiable(名词) of random value ensure the security of block proposer election.

 The stability is determined by active time and the number of generated blocks in latest rounds.
 We define the active time ratio of a node as the proportion of the active time of the node in the cumulative active time of all consensus nodes in system.
 And we define consensus ratio of a node as the proportion of the number generated blocks of the node in a fixed number of the latest blocks on blockchain.
-According to the two definitions, we can give the expressed formula of stability
+According to the two definitions, we can give the expressed formula of stability(签名介绍active time…)

 Sv=a×Ta∑Ta+b×NvK

-where ρv is the active time ratio, and rv is the consensus ratio, a and b (a+b=1, a≥0, b≥0) are the weights of active time ratio and consensus ratio, respectively.
+where ρv=Ta∑Ta is the active time ratio, and rv=NvK is the consensus ratio, a and b (a+b=1, a≥0, b≥0) are the weights of active time ratio and consensus ratio, respectively.

-Utilizing the stability of nodes as weight can ensure electing a high-quality block proposer and the fairness of the election process.
+Utilizing the stability of nodes as weight can ensure electing a high-quality block proposer and the fairness of the election process. (展开说明是如何确保的？)

 The block proposer election algorithm is based on the roulette wheel selection.
 A roulette wheel is constructed from the node elected probability, which is defined as the ratio of the stability of a node and total stability of all nodes.
 The wheel is represented in the form of a pie chart, where the area occupied by each node on the roulette wheel is proportional to its elected probability.
 According to the elected probabilities of nodes, we can calculate the cumulative elected probabilities of nodes.
 In the algorithm, a random value in the interval [0, 1) is generated via a distributed randomness generation function.
 When the cumulative elected probability is greater than the random number, the corresponding node is elected as current block proposer.
-Since a node with better stability value will occupy a bigger area in the pie chart, the probability of electing it will also be higher.
-Therefore, the block proposer election process is fair.
+Since a node with better stability value will occupy a bigger area in the pie chart, the node will have high probability being elected.

 4.2.2 Block Generation Stage